sudormdir/Frencoin-Mobile-Wallet/README.md

 - Manual refresh button triggers a background sync when you want data right now.

 ### Security & privacy
-- Optional in-app password encrypts the wallet file and must be entered before signing, viewing the seed, or changing security settings.
+- In-app password encrypts the wallet file and must be entered before signing, viewing the seed, or changing security settings. **Strongly recommended** to protect against device loss/theft and cloud backups.
+- Brute-force protection locks password entry after repeated failed attempts, with escalating cooldown periods that persist across app restarts.
+- Clipboard is automatically cleared 60 seconds after copying sensitive data (addresses, transaction IDs).
 - Menu flow allows password changes, fee preference tweaks, and seed review (password-gated) at any time.
 - Ships with prebuilt `libsecp256k1.so` for the supported ABIs so signatures are handled by hardened native code.